 3. Vehicle Check

 When you are travelling in the mountainous terrain you must be very careful about your selection of car.
 When we were planning our trip we thought of taking our own car which is Honda Amaze but some of our friends who have been to Tawang suggested us not to take our car rather go for a hired one.
-Since we were travelling via an agent they sent their car for our journey.
+However, those who plan to travel in their own car might want to have it serviced and checked for any kind of damage including faulty brakes, engine problems, and dents.
+By searching using phrases such as “car dent removal near me,” “car mechanic near me,” or similar ones, you could locate the right service that you require for your car.
+Professional expertise and guidance could be a bonus point for such a long journey!
+But, since we were traveling via an agent they sent their car for our journey.
 They sent Swift Dezire since we were just two people but for more than two passengers and preferably for these kinds of the road trip the best car is an SUV.
 Regarding Bikers, you know it better than me all about your requirements.

 4. Fuel Check

 Make sure your fuel tank is filled as you won’t find much petrol pumps there high up on the highs.
 You will find one in Bomdila and I also noticed one fuel station just before you enter Dirang Town.
 Even if you are going on a hired car or shared taxi make sure your driver has fueled the car.